kyma-incubator/compass/docs/compass/04-01-installation.md

     ```
 ​
 1. Check the Kyma installation progress.
 To do so, download the script and check the progress of the installation:

     ```bash
     source <(curl -s "https://storage.googleapis.com/kyma-development-artifacts/compass/${INSTALLATION_OPTION}/is-kyma-installed.sh")
     ```

-1. Perform Kyma post-installation steps for cluster [with `xip.io` domain](https://kyma-project.io/docs/#installation-install-kyma-on-a-cluster-post-installation-steps) or [with custom domain](https://kyma-project.io/docs/#installation-install-kyma-with-your-own-domain-configure-dns-for-the-cluster-load-balancer).
+1. Perform Kyma post-installation steps for a cluster [with the `xip.io` domain](https://kyma-project.io/docs/#installation-install-kyma-on-a-cluster-post-installation-steps) or [with a custom domain](https://kyma-project.io/docs/#installation-install-kyma-with-your-own-domain-configure-dns-for-the-cluster-load-balancer).
 1. Install Compass with the following command:

     ```bash